Doetheman/TipCalc/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [Setup of functions] List anything else that you can get done to improve the app functionality!

 ## Video Walkthrough